ojii/viceroy/docs/index.rst

     supported yet.
 Feel free to give it a try, but don't expect this to be production ready yet.

+    I will likely change 100% of the APIs in new releases until I hit 1.0.

 ***************
 What is Viceroy